trilitech/tezos-developer-docs/docs/tutorials/build-an-nft-marketplace/part-3.md

            //close directly the form
            setFormOpen(false);
            enqueueSnackbar(
-             "Wine collection is minting ... it will be ready on next block, wait for the confirmation message before minting another collection", { variant: "info" }
+             'Wine collection is minting ... it will be ready on next block, wait for the confirmation message before minting another collection', { variant: 'info' }
            );

            await op.confirmation(2);

-           enqueueSnackbar("Wine collection minted", { variant: "success" });
+           enqueueSnackbar('Wine collection minted', { variant: 'success' });

            refreshUserContextOnPageReload(); //force all app to refresh the context }